chiaratardioli/space-track/README.md

 ./download_cat_MAC.sh 1      # for MAC users
 ./download_cat_LINUX.sh 1    # for LINUX users
 ```
 and follow intructions.
 You need an account on [space-track.org](https://www.space-track.org).
+If it is not working, try deleting the file `cookies.txt`.

 2. To download the satellite catalog (containing the physical parameters) from celestrak.com: